 2.1: IEEE SPMB – Dr Picone and Dr Parker attended.
 Dr Parker presented “Why do we need a biofilm imaging library?
 Current limitations when analyzing confocal 3D images” at this meeting on 12/6/2026.

-2.2: ASM Biolfilms Meeting – Dr Buttaro and Dr Smith attended …
+2.2: ASM Biofilms Meeting – Dr Buttaro and Dr Smith attended in November 2026 in Portland OR.

-2.3: CBE Biannual Meetings – All attended except Dr Picone, Dr Buttaro presented “Why do we need a Biofilm Imaging Library?
+2.3: CBE Biannual Meetings –Attended by Dr’s Parker, Buttaro and Smith.
+Dr Buttaro presented a group poster “Why do we need a Biofilm Imaging Library?
 (A Community Discussion – What to study?)”

-2.4: ICML 2026
+2.4: ICML 2026 – We decided that attendance at this conference wasn’t critical given the high level of interest expressed at our other conference presentations, and that accelerating pilot database creation was more critical.

 Activity 3: Grant Planning

+For the grant planning phase of this project, we have engaged with multiple program officers (in NSF CISE and BIO) to ensure alignment with agency priorities; as the originally targeted solicitation (to CISE/CIRC) is no longer active, these discussions enabled identification of a new and highly relevant funding opportunity (NSF 23-580 within BIO directorate’s Division of Biological Infrastructure).
+Additionally, during this phase we have focused our efforts on laying the groundwork for the submission of a competitive, large-scale interdisciplinary proposal by expanding collaborations, refining research themes, and advancing proposal development.

 3.1: Identify Collaborators

+We expanded an interdisciplinary network spanning microbiology, computer science, engineering, and applied mathematics by strengthening existing partnerships and recruiting new collaborators who all have imaging based research needs that can not be met with current analytical approaches.

 3.2: Identify Research Themes